jermanuts/feather-docs/content/_guides/nodes.md

 - execute an attack that may reveal the true input of a transaction.
 This attack does not reveal how much is spent or to whom.
 This attack has a low chance of succeeding and Feather will warn you if it detects this attack.
 - make your outgoing transactions stick out by manipulating the transaction fee that you pay.
 - associate your outgoing transactions with your IP address (but only if all traffic is routed through clearnet, see [Tor support](tor-support) for more information.
-By default transactions are broadcast over Tor.)
+By default, transactions are broadcast over Tor.)

 ---